Skip to content

 Element Interaction Filtering

 CSS selectors defining zones within pages where the scanner is permitted to interact with elements.
-When specified, only elements matching these selectors will be clicked, filled, or otherwise interacted with.
+When specified, only elements matching these web_page_element_selector rules will be clicked, filled, or otherwise interacted with.

 frontend_dast: